-My research interests include food and agricultural economics, health economics, and environmental economics.
-My work uses causal and data science approaches to examine how retailers and consumers respond to technology, policy, and climate shocks.
-My current projects focus on three areas: (1) the impacts of digital technologies on consumer behaviors and retailer outcomes, (2) the long-run effects of food policies on consumers, and (3) how the producers and retailers respond to climate change.
+Welcome!
+I am an assistant professor in quantitative methods for agricultural economics at the Department of Food, Agricultural, and Resource Economics, the University of Guelph.
+My research interests include food and agricultural economics, health economics, and public economics.
+My most recent work examines: (1) the impacts of digital technologies on consumer behaviors and retailer outcomes, (2) the long-run effects of food policies on consumers, and (3) how the producers and retailers respond to climate change.

-I hold a Ph.D. in agricultural and resource economics from University of California, Davisa M.Sc. in agricultural and resource economics from the University of Tokyo, and a B.Mgmt in financial management from Sun Yat-sen University.
+I hold a Ph.D. in agricultural and resource economics from University of California, Davis, a M.Sc. in agricultural and resource economics from the University of Tokyo, and a B.Mgmt in financial management from Sun Yat-sen University.

 Email: zhanw at uoguelph.ca